lizmat/uniname-words/README.md

 DESCRIPTION
 ===========

-uniname-words is a utility library that exports a single subroutine: `uniname-words`.
+The `uniname-words` distribution exports a single subroutine: `uniname-words`.
 When called without a parameter, it returns a `Map` with each word (/w+) from the unicode database (active at installation of the module) as a key (in lowercase), and an `int32` array of the codepoints that have that word in their name, as the value.

 All Unicode reserved codepoints are available under the `reserved` key: the rest of the name can be deduced from the codepoint value.